 Find out more about ligament damage claims.

 Your compensation is calculated on the individual circumstances of your accident, including the cause, your type of injury and the impact it’s had on your life.
-It can also include any future repercussions of your injury, as well as the effects it’s had on your family.
+It can also include any future repercussions of your injury (such as loss of future earnings), as well as the effects it’s had on your family.